demisto/content/Packs/Legacy/Integrations/MicrosoftTeams/README.md

 | Operational | Operational |
 No mirrored channels.

-### microsoft-teams-ring-user
+### Ring a user's Team account
 ***
-Ring a user's Teams account.
+Rings a user's Teams account.
 Note: This is a ring only! no media will play in case the generated call is answered.
 To use this make sure your Bot has the following premissions - Calls.Initiate.All and Calls.InitiateGroupCall.All

 ##### Base Command